 35. Have Fun with Varying Green Tones

-36. Create Patterns with Trim and Paint One Color
+36. Create Patterns with Trim

-37. Carry Color Across Walls, Shelves, and More
+37. Carry Color Across Walls and Shelves

 38. Create Contrast with Blue and Coral

-39. Mid Century Modern Mixed with Charcoal
+39. Mid-Century Modern Mixed with Charcoal

 40. Muted Red